 And if you fancy heading a little further afield, your SnowSkool rep can look into organising trips to other resorts including Val d’Isere, Tignes, La Plagne and Les Arcs.

 As mentioned above, there are myriad venues in Méribel for you to while away an evening.
 Finishing your day's skiing/ snowboarding by dancing on the tables to live music is tough to beat and the location, Ronnies, is a constant in the list of top-ten apres ski bars in the world.
 Half-way up the Saulire Express and just off the Biche piste, La Folie Douce can’t be far out of the top-ten either.

 When the chairlifts stop running, the options only widen.
 Locals-favourite, La Tsaretta, is good for a relaxed night out, whereas the bars located along Route de la Montée from the round-about up to the Tourist Office buzz a little louder.
-Jack’s, Evolution & Méribar are the first you’ll encounter but, further from the slopes, Bar-o-Meter, Le Pub, La Taverne and Le Poste are worth the short walk.
+You'll reach Jack's first but, further from the slopes, Bar-o-Meter, Le Pub, La Taverne and Le Poste are worth the short walk.